The Invention of Lying: Development

 Matthew Robinson's script which was titled This Side of the Truth at the time, was included in 2007 official Black List of the “most liked” un-produced scripts in Hollywood.
 Robinson and producer Lynda Obst sent Ricky Gervais the script out of the blue in the hopes that it would spark his interest.
 Gervais loved it and eventually flew Robinson to London to retool the script and make the movie.
 Robinson's original idea for a feature film grew from a skit he wrote about two people on a date who do not have the ability to lie.
 He later expanded on the idea for more skits with the same premise and then adapted them into a full film script.

 Media Rights Capital and Radar Pictures financed the film.
 However, 1821 Pictures sued Radar Pictures for breach of contract over failure to pay a $450,000 production fee.
 Shooting took place primarily in Lowell, Massachusetts; location shoots also took place in Quincy, Andover, North Andover, Sudbury, Tewksbury, Boston, Massachusetts, and Haverhill, Massachusetts.
 Principal photography was completed in June 2008.
 During production the film was originally titled This Side of the Truth, same as the script.

 Soundtrack

 The soundtrack includes Elvis Costello's otherwise-unreleased rendition of the Cat Stevens song "Sitting".

 Songs also include: Eddie and the Hot Rods' "Do Anything You Wanna Do", Donovan's "Catch the Wind", Supertramp's "Give a Little Bit", and Electric Light Orchestra's "Mr. Blue Sky".

 Release

-Warner Bros. owns the rights for the film's North American distribution, while Universal Pictures owns the rights to release the film outside of North America.
+Warner Bros.
+Pictures owns the rights for the film's North American distribution, while Universal Pictures owns the rights to release the film outside of North America.
 The film was released in North America and the United Kingdom on October 2, 2009.
 Its world premiere occurred two weeks earlier at the Toronto International Film Festival on September 14, 2009.

 The DVD and Blu-ray were released on January 19, 2010.
 Gervais briefly promoted the DVD during his hosting duty at the 67th Golden Globe Awards in a joking manner, referring to its modest box office results.